mrasska/mrasska.github.io/content/authors/admin/_index.md

   - name: German

 ---
-I'm currently completing a PhD in economics at University Sorbonne Paris Nord.
-My dissertation focuses on content creator ecosystems, studying the interactions between creators, advertisers, audiences and platforms.
-My thesis examines the interdependence of these economic actors and its impact on production, moderation and monetisation strategies.
+I'm currently completing a PhD in economics at University Sorbonne Paris Nord. \
+My research focuses on content creator ecosystems, studying the interactions between creators, advertisers, audiences and platforms.
+In my thesis, I examine the interdependence of these economic actors and its impact on production, moderation and monetisation strategies.
-Once I have defended my thesis (at the end of 2025), I would like to focus on transforming my research into practical solutions for building healthier and more sustainable ecosystems for everyone.
 To this end, I rely on research in economics and social sciences, as well as on data science (Python, R, SQL) to answer complex questions and solve strategic problems.

-My research interests are creators' economy, content production, monetization and platforms' moderation strategies.